fg-ok/mantis2gitlab/README.md

 The script performs the following:

- * Reads configuration file and Mantis SVN export
+ * Reads configuration file and Mantis issues export
  * Fetches GitLab Project and Members
  * Fetches existing issues from GitLab Project
  * For each Mantis Issue
-   * If a corresonding GitLab issue exists, its Title, Description, Labels and Closed status are updated
+   * If a corresponding GitLab issue exists, its Title, Description, Labels and Closed status are updated
    * Otherwise
      * If there is a "gap" in Mantis issue numbers, "Skipped Mantis Issue" GitLab issue(s) are created
      * A new GitLab issue is created with an appropriate Title, Description, Labels and Closed status

 ## Install

+Unfortunately you have to download the program `m2gl.js` install the requirements and execute it via npm.
 ```
-npm install -g nonplus/mantis2gitlab
+npm install
+npm m2gl
 ```

 ## Usage